golang108/git-gerrit/README.md

   git-gerrit push [flags]

 Flags:
-  -b, --branch string     what remote branch want to push -g, --hashtags string   push to gerrit with hashtags -t, --topic string      push to gerrit with topic -H, --heads             push to gerrit refs/heads/ directly -P, --private           push to a private change
+  -b, --branch string         what remote branch want to push -t, --topic string          push to gerrit with topic -g, --hashtags string       push to gerrit with hashtags -m, --message string        push to gerrit with Patch Set Description -l, --label string          push to gerrit with Review labels
+                              ex: Code-Review+1,l=Verified+1
+  -H, --heads                 push to gerrit refs/heads/ directly -E, --edit                  push to gerrit Change Edits,
-      --remove-private    push to remove the private flag -W, --wip               push a Work-In-Progress change
+                              edit is not supported for new changes -C, --publish-comments      push to gerrit with Publish Draft Comments --no-publish-comments   push to gerrit with No Publish Draft Comments -P, --private               push to a private change --remove-private        push to remove the private flag -W, --wip                   push a Work-In-Progress change
       --remove-wip            push to remove the wip flag -h, --help                  help for push

 ```